sofoniasElala/DiningReviewAPI/README.md

 # DiningReviewAPI

-This repo contains a Java Spring Boot API that serves as a backend for a mock Restaurant Reviewing website.
+This repo contains a Java Spring Boot API that serves as a backend for a  mock restaurant reviewing website for customers with allergies to egg, dairy, and peanut.
 The API allows reviewers to create/update a profile, submit reviews for existing restuarants. then the admins can accept/reject those pending reviews..etc. check the API end points seciton for more.
 The app utilizes Spring Boot, Spring Data JPA, and H2 for database management.
 This project was developed as a demonstration of my skills in Java and Spring Boot development.

 ## Technologies Used